-- Developing strong, safe and secure quality infrastructure to be developed together in ASEAN and Japan. - > Promotion of high-quality economic infrastructure based on trust between ASEAN and Japan
+■ Developing strong, safe and secure quality infrastructure to be developed together in ASEAN and Japan.

-(development of infrastructures such as roads, bridges, ports, airports, power generation facilities, etc. in the East-West Economic Corridor, the Southern Economic Corridor and the Maritime ASEAN Economic Corridor, development of digital infrastructure such as 5G technology and communications networks such as submarine cables, and investment in ASEAN by Japanese manufacturers)
+- Promotion of high-quality economic infrastructure based on trust between ASEAN and Japan (development of infrastructures such as roads, bridges, ports, airports, power generation facilities, etc. in the East-West Economic Corridor, the Southern Economic Corridor and the Maritime ASEAN Economic Corridor and development of digital infrastructure such as 5G technology and communications networks such as submarine cables) - Infrastructure development by using technology of extending the service life of infrastructure.